Muksaflash/HashtagConsoleProgram/README.md

 - The program assumes that API keys for Parser.Im and InstaParser are stored in the config.json file.

-- The program uses not the most profitable algorithm for creating funnels.
+- The program does not generate the best hashtag frequency arrangement.

 - Various methods for data handling are used in the program, including reading from files, creating new files, filtering, and saving results.